developer-zebra/developer-zebra-site/src/stagenow/4-2/about/index.md

 * MX 8.x
 * MX 7.x

+**Bold text** indicates recent addition
 -----

 ### New Features

-**Introduces a [Zero Touch Wizard](../dynamicstaging)**, which automates configuration of network settings to enable a “factory-fresh” device to connect to the internet for access to Google Zero Touch servers.
-Zero Touch performs Device Owner EMM Enrollment with no user interaction.
+**Introduces a [Zero Touch Wizard](../dynamicstaging)**, assists in creating a Profile for connecting a ”factory-fresh" device to the internet through the Android Setup Wizard.
+This allows the device to contact Google’s Zero-Touch servers for enrollment into the chosen Enterprise Mobile Management system with no user interaction. **Settings entered in this Wizard can be persisted on the device** following an Enterprise Reset, further automating subsequent enrollments.

-**A new [Staging Guides landing page](../stagingguides)** and menu tab helps admins find guides quickly.
+**A new [Staging Guides landing page](../stagingguides)** and menu tab helps users locate guides quickly.

 **Supports MX 10.0**: which adds the following major features and enhancements:
 * **Enhanced [Power Manager](../csp/power)** now allows a Profile to: